PrincipalComponent-zz/DQN/README.md

 # Deep Q-Learning

-My objective for this project was to replicate DeepMind's Deep Q-Network agent as published in [1]
+My objective for this project was to replicate DeepMind's Deep Q-Network agent as published in [1].
+This repo contains my implementation in `Python` using `tensorflow`  and OpenAI's `gym`.

 [1] [Mnih et al. 2015.
 "Human-level control through Deep Reinforcement Learning".
 Nature 518.](https://www.nature.com/nature/journal/v518/n7540/full/nature14236.html)